rearadmiral/docs/sites/workshop/welcome.deck.md

 <!SLIDE bullets>
 # Goal:
 ### &nbsp;
-### By the end of the day, you will have built and deployed a web application - live on the internet!
+### By the end of the day, you will have built (part of) a message board and have it running on Heroku

 <!SLIDE bullets>
 # Don't be shy!